jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Screenshot%203%20(Oracle%20Data%20Load).png)

 ## 3) Secure Connectivity and Database Access via Fivetran
 To move data from Oracle into Snowflake, we the managed ELT service **Fivetran**.
-Fivetran enables **Change Data Capture (CDC)**, automatically detecting new or updated records in Oracle and pushing them to Snowflake.
+Fivetran enables **CDC (Change Data Capture)**, automatically detecting new or updated records in Oracle and pushing them to Snowflake.

 ### 3a) Configuring Oracle RDS as Fivetran Connection
 Per the Fivetran [Amazon RDS for Oracle Setup Guide](https://fivetran.com/docs/connectors/databases/oracle/oracle-connector/rds-setup-guide), we select **SSH** as the connection method.
 In SQL Developer, using the admin account, we run the query below to create a dedicated service account for Fivetran and grant it the necessary access privileges.